885bryn/OmniLedger/README.md

 ## Why I Built It

+My mom wanted it.

-I built this with my mom as the primary stakeholder and real-world user.
-I led discovery with her use cases, translated non-technical needs into a technical product scope, and then delivered the system through phased milestones.
+I led discovery with her use cases, translated her non-technical needs into a technical product scope, and then delivered the system through phased milestones.

 This was intentionally run like a production program rather than a simple side project:
 - Defined milestone/phase scope and execution workflow